ReemAlsamary/Arduino_robot_arm_5servo_motors/README.md

 # Arduino_robot_arm_5servo_motors
-Controlling 5 servo motors for the robotic arm to be in 90 degree, then controlling  them using potentiometer.
+Controlling 5 servo motors for the robotic arm to be in 90 degree.

 # Task Requirements:
 - Design an electric circuit with 5 servo motors for the robot arm motors, Set the motors degree to 90.
-- Control the motors using potentiometer.

 ## **Tools:**
 - Arduino Uno R3.